Pylons/pyramid/docs/narr/views.rst

 :class:`pyramid.view.view_config` can be used to associate :term:`view configuration` information -- as done via the equivalent imperative code or ZCML -- with a function that acts as a :app:`Pyramid` view callable.
-All arguments to the :meth:`pyramid.configuration.Configurator.add_view` method (save for the ``view`` argument) are available in decorator form and mean precisely the same thing.
+All arguments to the :meth:`pyramid.config.Configurator.add_view` method (save for the ``view`` argument) are available in decorator form and mean precisely the same thing.